About

 Biography

-Jon is an Advisory Board member for the global Deep-Ocean Stewardship Initiative (DOSI) and a former Co-Chair of the InterRidge initiative for international cooperation in research at mid-ocean ridges.
-He is also a former Scientific Associate of the Natural History Museum in London and a National Geographic Explorer.
+Jon is an Advisory Board member for the global Deep-Ocean Stewardship Initiative (DOSI), and was previously Co-Chair of the InterRidge initiative for international cooperation in research at mid-ocean ridges.
+He is also a former Scientific Associate of the Natural History Museum in London, and a National Geographic Explorer.

-Jon is the author of Ask An Ocean Explorer (Hodder & Staughton, 2019) and Deep Sea: 10 Things You Should Know (Seven Dials, 2023), and he has published popular-science articles in outlets including The Guardian, Nature and New Scientist, where he was previously a Reporter and Assistant News Editor.
-Jon is a recipient of the Royal Society of Biology's Science Communication Award for Established Researchers and the British Science Association's Charles Lyell Award Lecture for Environmental Sciences.
+As a popular-science writer, Jon is the author of Deep Sea: 10 Things You Should Know (Seven Dials, 2023) and Ask An Ocean Explorer (Hodder & Stoughton, 2019), and articles for outlets including The Guardian, Nature, BBC Science Focus and New Scientist, where he was previously a Reporter and Assistant News Editor.

-Beyond his University role, in 2006 Jon co-founded SciConnect Ltd with colleagues in science journalism, creating a capacity-building company that has trained more than 15,000 scientists in how to share their work with wider audiences.
-Jon has worked as a Director of the company as it has developed training programmes for clients including research institutions, funding bodies, government agencies, NGOs and companies across the UK and in Europe.
+Beyond his University role, in 2006 Jon co-founded SciConnect Ltd with colleagues in science journalism, creating a capacity-building company that has trained more than 15 000 scientists in how to share their work with wider audiences.
+He has worked as a Director of the company to develop and deliver training programmes for clients including research institutions, funding bodies, government agencies, NGOs and companies across the UK and in Europe.

 Prizes